lsto/lsto/README.md

 - Lead by example
 - Assemble diverse teams and grow individuals
-- Work on high impact products and solve complex classes of problems
+- Work on high impact products and solve meaningful problems
 - Influence and embody a healthy culture
 - Discover more about myself and learn along the way